ADIKURWA/ESP32Marauder/ESP32-Marauder-Kit.md

 The ESP32 Marauder Kit is a bundle of hardware components that allow a user to assemble a fully functional ESP32 Marauder.
 All that is required from the user is that they must provide their own [Adafruit Huzzah32](https://www.adafruit.com/product/3405) flashed with the ESP32 Marauder firmware, and a 3.7V LiPo battery compatible with the Huzzah32.

+## Firmware
+You have two options for installing firmware.
+If you want to hit the ground running as fast as possible with minimal effort, I recommend Option 1.
+If you want to get to know the source code and the build process, try Option 2.
+If Option 2 fails, try Option 1.

 ### Installing Firmware Over The Air (OTA) (Option 1)(easy)
 *to-do*